 I’d be remiss if I didn’t include a book that addressed our lifestyle instead of just clutter in our homes.
 According to the book description,” Too often we treat the symptoms of toxicity in our modern world instead of trying to pinpoint the cause.
 A growing number of voices are pointing at hurry, or busyness as a root of much evil.
 Within the pages of this book, you’ll find a compelling emotional and spiritual case against hurry and in favor of a slower, simpler way of life.”

 I also need to recommend a book strictly focused on simple living and this is such a great guide!
-It includes rituals, recipes, and projects for living simple and sustainably at home.
+It includes rituals, recipes, and projects for living simply and sustainably at home.
 She shows you how to eliminate waste in your kitchen, bathroom, garden, etc. I consider myself a “sustainability” novice but every week trying to learn more and know I will be relying on this book.

 10. Welcome Home: A Cozy Minimalist’s Guide to Decorating and Hosting All Year Round by MyQuillyn Smith

 I’ve been holding out on reading this book until the fall when I really want to get all cozy in my home.
 A lot of people are turned off by minimalism because they don’t like bare white walls and boring spaces.
 And I don’t blame them.
-I love wallpaper and color myself.
+I love wallpaper and coloring myself.
 So I’m excited to read how to create beautiful spaces to live and host in while also keeping the clutter at bay.